 Total Image Beauty Academy Now Open

-Our institution will implement the following to provide a safe and clean space for our students and staff.
+Our institution has implemented the following to provide a safe and clean space for our students and staff.
 First and foremost, our goal is to do our best to try and eliminate the known ways that the virus spreads to reduce the likelihood of infection.
-Our goal is to provide ideal space for each individual to work and be safe upon our school re-opening July 20th, 2020.
+Our goal is to provide ideal space for each individual to work and be safe at our school.

-- Our Director, Michael Hechme will be the Covid19 POC.
+- Our Director, Michael Hechme is the COVID-19 POC.

 - Staff and Instructors will receive constant training that comes from the CDC and local and state Gov't.